14. Text Data

 ## array(['spam', 'bacon', 'buckw'], dtype='<U5')

-In order to remedy this, we first need to recast the vector manually:
+To remedy this, we first need to recast the vector manually:

 x = x.astype("<U10")